sumitramkr/sumitramkr/README.md

 # Hey!!
 Great to see you here! <img src="/src/wave.gif" width="30px">

-* 📖 Pursuing my Bachelor's in Computer Science and Engineering from [Indian Institute of Information Technology VadodARA](http://www.iiitvadodara.ac.in/).
+* 📖 Pursuing my Bachelor's in Computer Science and Engineering from [Indian Institute of Information Technology Vadodara](http://www.iiitvadodara.ac.in/).

 * 💻 Tech enthusiast, problem solving & loves gadgets.
 * 💡 Always open to collaborating on projects and innovative ideas.

 * 📚 Currently learning [Web3 Development](https://en.wikipedia.org/wiki/Web3).

-Apart from coding, i am a health freak & you will find me playing some sports or in gym.
+Apart from coding, I am health concious & you will find me playing some sports or in gym.
 I love to spend time with my loved ones and friends.
 Sometimes, I do skecthing too!

 ---